Kilix/selectless/docs/select.md

 | `value`               | `any`           | value used for the input of the Select                                                       |

 The Option type above is the default used by `selectless`.
+By default the reference is "value".
+You can change that with the prop : `referenceKey`.

 If you need to change the format and the props, don't forget to change the functions `clearOneValue` and `renderInputs`.